MicrosoftDocs/sql-docs/docs/reporting-services/report-design/understanding-groups-report-builder-and-ssrs.md

     By default, when you add a table or list to your report, Report Builder and Report Designer automatically create the **Details** group for you.
 It then adds a row to display the detail data.
 By default, when you add dataset fields to cells in this row, you see simple expressions for the fields, for example, `Sales`.
 When you view the data region, the **Details** row repeats once for every value in the result set.

-- **Row groups and column groups** You can organize data into groups by rows or columns.
+- **Row groups and column groups** let you organize data into groups by rows or columns.
 Row groups expand vertically on a page.
 Column groups expand horizontally on a page.
 Groups can be nested, for example, group first by `Year`, then by `Quarter`, then by `Month`.
 Groups can also be adjacent, for example, group on `Territory` and independently on `ProductCategory`.

     When you create a group for a data region, Report Builder and Report Designer automatically add rows or columns to the data region and use these rows or columns to display group data.

-- **Recursive hierarchy groups** A recursive hierarchy group organizes data from a single report dataset that includes multiple levels.
+- **Recursive hierarchy groups** organize data from a single report dataset that includes multiple levels.
 For example, a recursive hierarchy group could display an organization hierarchy, for example, `Employee` that reports to `Employee`. [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] provides group properties and built-in functions to enable you to create groups for this kind of report data.
 For more information, see [Create recursive hierarchy groups in a paginated report (Report Builder)](../../reporting-services/report-design/creating-recursive-hierarchy-groups-report-builder-and-ssrs.md).

 The following list summarizes the way you work with groups for each data region:

-- **Table** Define nested row groups, adjacent row groups, and recursive hierarchy row groups (such as for an organizational chart).
+- **Table** defines nested row groups, adjacent row groups, and recursive hierarchy row groups (such as for an organizational chart).
 By default, a table includes a details group.
 Add groups by dragging dataset fields to the Grouping pane for a selected table.

-- **Matrix** Define nested row and column groups, and adjacent row and column groups.
+- **Matrix** defines nested row and column groups, and adjacent row and column groups.
 Add groups by dragging dataset fields to the **Grouping** pane for a selected matrix.

-- **List** By default supports the details group.
+- **List** by default supports the details group.
 Typical use is to support one level of grouping.
 Add groups by dragging dataset fields to the **Grouping** pane for a selected list.

 After you add a group, the row and column handles of the data region change to reflect group membership.
 When you delete a group, you have the choice between deleting the group definition only or deleting the group and all its associated rows and columns.
 For more information, see [Cells, rows, & columns in a tablix in a paginated report (Report Builder)](../../reporting-services/report-design/tablix-data-region-cells-rows-and-columns-report-builder-and-ssrs.md).